 - Check packaging or descriptions for age ranges on toys.
 Most will give you a general guideline for the ages it’s intended to suit.
 Beyond that, try using common sense.
-(Like, that toy drone you put in your cart may be more for you than for your 5-month-old baby.)
+(That toy drone you put in your cart may be more for you than for your 5-month-old baby.)

 - Remember that babies put pretty much everything in their mouths.
-So, double check to make sure whatever you’re buying is made from natural materials whenever possible and is free from BPA and other questionable materials.
+Double check to make sure whatever you’re buying is made from natural materials whenever possible and is free from BPA and other questionable materials.

 - Don’t be too concerned with toys marketed for educational purposes.
 The goal for babies isn’t to drill them with ABCs or facts.
 Instead, it’s to give opportunities for interaction and bonding.

-- Include plenty of books with toys to help with building imagination and thought.
+- Include plenty of books.
+These will help with building imagination and thought.

-- Keep an eye out for toys that may promote stereotypes, whether related to gender or race.
+- Keep an eye out for toys that may promote stereotypes.
+These may be related to gender or race.